July 15, 1903 - Jan. 23, 1998 Port Arthur, TX

 Velma Marjorie Dreyfus Jeter, educator and civic leader spent her life promoting and fighting for the rights of all people.
 A nationally renowned civil rights activist, she became known as the Rosa Parks of Texas.
 Her father, Jules Dreyfus, was a politician and held the post of Chairman of the Ways and Means Committee, of the Louisiana Legislature, until his death.
-At the age of 12, she moved to Port Arthur, TX and graduated from Lincoln High School in 1920 as Valedictorian of the class.
+She was born in New Iberia, Louisiana.
+At the age of 12, her family moved to Port Arthur, TX and she graduated from Lincoln High School in 1920 as Valedictorian of the class.

 In 1922 she began her career as a teacher in Port Arthur.
 Jeter received a B.A. from Prairie View A & M University in 1932 and an M.A. from Texas Southern University in 1952 in addition to completing post graduate work at several universities.
 Jeter's career as an educator lasted for 45 years where she taught English and Social Studies at both Port Arthur and Orange.
 She was a Life Member of the National Education Association.